Attractions and activities

 - Thun or Spiez is best if you’re interested in Lake Thun, the western sub-regions of the Bernese Oberland, the city of Bern, and the three-lake region of Neuchâtel.

-- Interlaken or nearby Wilderswil is a good choice if you want to be in the middle of the Bernese Oberland, with quick access to Lake Thun, Lake Brienz and the Jungfrau Region.
+- Interlaken or nearby Wilderswil is a good choice if you want to be in the middle of the Bernese Oberland, with quick access to Lake Thun, Lake Brienz, and the Jungfrau Region.

 - Brienz or Meiringen is perfect if you want to see Lake Brienz, the many road passes south-east of Meiringen, the lakes of Lungern and Sarnen north of Brienz, and even Lake Lucerne.
 Brienz is small, but it has most facilities you’ll need as a tourist.

-Our tips for lakeside towns
+My tips for lakeside towns

-We prefer these towns for lake views:
+I prefer these towns for lake views:

 Mountain villages with great views